Explicit parity violation in $SU(2)_L\otimes SU(2)_R\otimes U(1)_{B-L}$ models

-Although we have considered Dirac neutrinos, if we would add instead of the doublet $\chi_R$ a triplet transforming as $\Delta_R\sim(\textbf{1}_L,\textbf{3}_R,+2)$ the type I seesaw mechanisms could be implemented and neutrinos are Majorana particles.
-In fact, since the nature (Dirac or Majorana) of neutrinos is not known yet, it is interesting to compare in the context of the present model, for instance in the production of $W^\pm_R$~\cite{Senjanovic:2016vxw,Senjanovic:2018xtu}.
+Although we have considered Dirac neutrinos, if we were to add a triplet that transforms according to $\Delta_R\sim(\textbf{1}_L,\textbf{3}_R,+2)$ to replace the doublet $\chi_R$, the type I seesaw mechanisms could be implemented and neutrinos would be Majorana particles.
+In fact, since the nature (Dirac or Majorana) of neutrinos is not yet known, it would be interesting to compare this to in the context of the present model, for instance, in the production of $W^\pm_R$~\cite{Senjanovic:2016vxw,Senjanovic:2018xtu}.

-The most stringent limits on the $W_R$ mass was obtained in Ref.~\cite{Sirunyan:2018pom} assuming that it decays into an electron (or muon) and a heavy neutrino of the same lepton flavor in a strict left-right symmetry i.e., $g_R=g_L$ and that also the left- and right- mixing matrices in the lepton and quark sectors are equal.
-Under these conditions, at $\sqrt{s}=8$ TeV, $W_R$ masses up to near 3 TeV were excluded.
-However, in the present model this mass may be smaller if $g_R\not=g_L$ and also the left- and right- mixing matrices are different from each other.
+The most stringent limits on the $W_R$ mass was obtained in Ref.~\cite{Sirunyan:2018pom} which assumed that it decays into an electron (or a muon) and a heavy neutrino of the same lepton flavor in a strict left-right symmetry i.e., $g_R=g_L$ and also that the left- and right- mixing matrices in the lepton and quark sectors are equal.
+Under these conditions, at $\sqrt{s}=8$ TeV, $W_R$ masses of up to nearly 3 TeV were excluded.
+However, in the present model considered here, this mass may be smaller if $g_R\not=g_L$ and also the left- and right- mixing matrices are different from each other.

-Considering $g_R< g_L$ and $V^L_{CKM}\not= V^R_{CKM}$ in Ref.~\cite{Frank:2018ifw} it was shown that the $W_R$ mass bounds can be considerably relaxed, while $Z_R$ mass bounds are much more stringent.
-It reduces the $W_R$ production and decay cross section and this implies a smaller symmetry energy scale, in the scalar spectrum (triplets $\Delta_L$ and $\Delta_R$) which is not used in our case because there is no relation at all between the left- and right- scalars.
+By considering $g_R< g_L$ and $V^L_{CKM}\not= V^R_{CKM}$ in Ref.~\cite{Frank:2018ifw} it was shown that the $W_R$ mass bounds can be considerably relaxed, while $Z_R$ mass bounds are much more stringent.
+This reduces the $W_R$ production and decay cross-section which implies a smaller symmetry energy scale in the scalar spectrum (triplets $\Delta_L$ and $\Delta_R$), which is not used in our case because there is no relation at all between the left- and right- scalars.